 Any leases associated with the base blob don't affect the snapshot.
 You can't acquire a lease on a snapshot.

 You can create a snapshot of a blob in the hot or cool tier.
 Snapshots on blobs in the archive tier aren't supported.

 A VHD file is used to store the current information and status for a VM disk.
 You can detach a disk from within the VM or shut down the VM, and then take a snapshot of its VHD file.
 You can use that snapshot file later to retrieve the VHD file at that point in time and recreate the VM.

 Pricing and billing

-Creating a snapshot, which is a read-only copy of a blob, can result in additional data storage charges to your account.
-When designing your application, it is important to be aware of how these charges might accrue so that you can minimize costs.
+Creating a snapshot, which is a read-only copy of a blob, can result in extra data storage charges to your account.
+When designing your application, it's important to be aware of how these charges might accrue so that you can minimize costs.

 Blob snapshots, like blob versions, are billed at the same rate as active data.
 How snapshots are billed depends on whether you have explicitly set the tier for the base blob or for any of its snapshots (or versions).
-For more information about blob tiers, see Hot, Cool, and Archive access tiers for blob data.
+For more information about blob tiers, see Access tiers for blob data.

-If you have not changed a blob or snapshot's tier, then you are billed for unique blocks of data across that blob, its snapshots, and any versions it may have.
-For more information, see Billing when the blob tier has not been explicitly set.
+If you haven't changed a blob or snapshot's tier, then you're billed for unique blocks of data across that blob, its snapshots, and any versions it may have.
+For more information, see Billing when the blob tier hasn't been explicitly set.

-If you have changed a blob or snapshot's tier, then you are billed for the entire object, regardless of whether the blob and snapshot are eventually in the same tier again.
+If you have changed a blob or snapshot's tier, then you're billed for the entire object, regardless of whether the blob and snapshot are eventually in the same tier again.
 For more information, see Billing when the blob tier has been explicitly set.